douglascraigschmidt/LiveLessons/Java8/README.md

 . ex11 - This example shows the improper use of the Stream.peek()
   aggregate operation to interfere with a running stream.

-. ex12 - This program provides several examples of a Java 8 stream
-  that show how it can be used with "pure" functions, i.e., functions whose return values are only determined by their input values, without observable side effects.
+. ex12 - This program provides several examples of Java streams that show how it can be used with "pure" functions, i.e., functions whose return values are only determined by their input values, without observable side effects.
 This program also shows various stream terminal operations, including forEach(), collect(), and several variants of reduce().
-In addition, it includes a non-Java 8 example as a baseline.
+In addition, it includes a non-Java streams example as a baseline.

-. ex13 - This example shows several examples of using Java 8
-  Spliterators and streams to traverse each word in a list containing a quote from a famous Shakespeare play.
+. ex13 - This example shows several examples of using Java Spliterators and streams to traverse each word in a list containing a quote from a famous Shakespeare play.